-The cinematography is very kinetic, adding to the viewer sharing in Chris' disorientation and anguish.
+The cinematography is very kinetic, enabling the viewer to share in Chris' disorientation and anguish.

 And last, but not least, the visual effects are gorgeous!

-Information from computers are often displayed on mid-air "virtual screens."
-An effect one must see to fully appreciate.
+Information from computers are displayed on mid-air "virtual screens."
+It's an effect one must see to fully appreciate.